 - Other Technical Details

 Disclosure: Sponsored.
 The AirMax10L Pro is a sample of my choice from Okaysou.
 The post is not endorsed by them.
 I wrote it entirely myself and it represents my own 100% honest opinion.
 I am an atmospheric scientist, but not a medical doctor.

 What Is Poor Indoor Air Quality?

 Scientists have examined the relationship between specific diseases and various air contaminants and indoor conditions for years.
-Based on the investigations national governments set air quality standards that should not be exceeded outside.
+Based on the investigations, national governments set air quality standards that should not be exceeded outside.
 In some countries, there exist also air quality standards for business or public buildings.
-Once a harmful gas or particles of a certain size exceed these standards air quality is considered to be poor.
+Once a harmful gas or particles of certain size exceed these standards, air quality is considered to be poor.

 That’s all fine, but how would you know the air quality inside your home?
 And more urgently, how to solve the problem, if you have one?

 Signs of poor indoor air quality (IAQ) can be lack of concentration, headaches, fatigue, eye irritation, runny nose.